-Between 1981 and 2010, NASA engaged in various commercial R&TD programs, including the NASA SBIR program and X-33 commercialization of technologies created by small businesses via federally funded R&TD, thereby enabling the agency to achieve objectives using highly specialized small businesses.
+Between 1981 and 2010, NASA engaged in various commercial R&TD programs, including the NASA SBIR program and X-33 collaboration with Lockheed Martin.
+The SBIR program was founded in 1982 because of the Small Business Innovation Development Act.
+The program was designed to support the potential commercialization of technologies created by small businesses via federally funded R&TD, thereby enabling the agency to achieve objectives using highly specialized small businesses.
 In 1985, the NASA SBIR program was put under the authority of the Office of Commercial Programs (OCP).
 Additionally, in 1992 the Small Business Technology Transfer program was founded, and it likewise provided a method of funding small businesses' research on and development of technology that NASA could use.